tu-studio/hpc-cluster-ml-workflow/README.md

 # HPC-Cluster-ML-Workflow

 This template provides a structured workflow tailored for audio machine learning research on the [HPC Cluster of ZECM at TU Berlin](https://www.tu.berlin/campusmanagement/angebot/high-performance-computing-hpc).
-It is specifically designed for projects that require continuous management of multiple experiments, ensuring high reproducibility and reliability of results.
+It was developed for projects that require continuous management of multiple experiments to ensure high reproducibility and reliability of results.
 By incorporating tools such as DVC, Docker, and TensorBoard, the template not only enhances reproducibility but also provides a robust framework for effective collaboration and seamless sharing of experiments.

 ## Features